 Council will provide support for schools, individuals or community groups across the shire in hosting a clean-up event on Clean Up Australia Day.
 For more information and to register your event visit the www.cleanup.org.au website.

 Alternatively you can host an everyday clean-up throughout the year.

-Every year, council hosts the WickED Sustainability Awards which invites individuals, community groups, schools, businesses and industry to enter by sharing their waste and environmental success stories.
-Each year has a theme, with winners judged for each category.
-Winners are announced at an Awards Ceremony held at the Echuca Library in November, usually during National Recycling Week.
+Every year, Council hosts the WickED Sustainability Awards which invites individuals, community groups, schools, businesses and industry to enter by sharing their waste and environmental success stories.
+Each year has a theme, with winners judged for each category and winners are announced at the Campaspe Regional Library in Echuca.

-To find out more details or when entries open, please contact council’s Environmental Projects Officer – Education.
+To find out more details, please contact Council’s Environmental Projects Officer – Education.

-For more information on the Give A Scrap program click here or contact council’s Environmental Projects Officer – Organics.
+For more information on the Give A Scrap program click here or contact Council’s Environmental Projects Officer – Education.